PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 These variables are for language switching.
 Particularly of interest is
 %PAL:LanguageCustom%.

-A full table of all the values is available in :ref:`topics-languages-values`.
+A full table of all the values is available in :ref:`languages-values`.

 .. env:: PortableApps.comLanguageCode